GrayHatter/gr.ht/content/posts/consent-is-required.md

 rant.
 Now, this has happened to me twice, and I wanna try to be clear here, the newest UI layout is objectively better, for a number of reasons.
-But exactly when I was already having a seriously awful day[^bots], my wifi network crashed and I had reload most browser tabs. *It was at this moment I knew, discord fucked up*.
-I was already pissed, and an update I normally would be excited about, turned into a "surprise update[^suprise]" that pissed me off even more.
+But exactly when I was already having a seriously awful day[^bots], my wifi network crashed and I had to reload most browser tabs. *It was at this moment I knew, discord fucked up*.
+I was already pissed, and an update I normally would be excited about, turned into a "surprise update[^surprise]" that pissed me off even more.
 Truth be told, I knew I was gonna write something like this once I read one of the Q&A answers from the most recent (to me) discord **mobile** layout update.
 For you see, discord understands!

-[^suprise]: There's a 4chan meme that this is as far as I'll explain here, but
+[^surprise]: There's a 4chan meme that this is as far as I'll explain here, but
     it's not about updates.
 Still about consent though...

 [^bots]: and frustrated by the LLM bots I'm gonna rant about next.